 Chief Marketing Officer

-Brie graduated from the Carlson School of Management with a marketing degree in 2019.
+Brie graduated from the Carlson School of Management in 2019.
 She comes from a long line of Midwestern farmers and is passionate about sustainability and science communications.

 Dr. Jeff Losier